Crunchy Asian Chicken Salad

 Which version is best?

 Varying from place to place, chinese chicken salad all seem to share some common ground.
 They all have that all-important element of CRUNCH and they all have sweetness and a delicious “Asian-style” vinaigrette for that perfect umami flavor.

-My version is a slightly healthier than some you’d find on your favorite restaurant menu.
-It has a little less sodium and a little less fat, but it’s still loaded with flavor and crunch.
+My version is slightly healthier than most.
+It has a little less sodium, a little less fat, but it’s still loaded with flavor and crunch.

 Asian Chicken Salad

 - 1 teaspoon fresh ginger, peeled and minced